See, I Told You I Was Sick!

 Father Frank Saves The Church

-The geriatric inhabitants of “Clan Sun City,” have christened this store as their domain and they make their own rules of engagement.
-I’ve had my toes run over, my legs pinned between a grocery cart and the dairy cabinet, rammed from behind for being too slow, and was verbally assaulted by an 80-pound octogenarian because I got the last loaf of “dollar bread.”
+The geriatric inhabitants of “Clan Sun City” have christened this store as their domain, and they make their own rules of engagement.
+I’ve had my toes run over, my legs pinned between a grocery cart and the dairy cabinet, rammed from behind for being too slow, and verbally assaulted by an 80-pound octogenarian because I got the last loaf of “dollar bread.”
 The old bag pulled out an ancient flip-top Motorola cell phone and threatened to call 911 to report me, so I reluctantly handed over the loaf.
 She shook a bony finger in my face and growled, “And your little dog too.”

-Shopping completed I proceeded to the checkout stand, and when rounding a corner near the book section, I bumped hard into a table partially blocking the aisle.
+Shopping completed, I proceeded to the checkout stand, and when rounding a corner near the book section, I bumped hard into a table partially blocking the aisle.

-On his table is a stack of leaflets, bottles of water and give away key chains shaped like the Virgin Mary.
+On his table is a stack of leaflets, bottles of water, and giveaway key chains shaped like the Virgin Mary.
 It’s been a while since I have seen the good Father, so we exchange our pleasantries.

 With a deep sigh, he explained, “The church is losing so many of the flock that the diocese has put me here to drum up new members.”